 - Temporarily prohibiting creditors from filing Statutory Demands and Winding Up Petitions for coronavirus related debts

-- Creditor cannot use any termination clauses that engages on insolvency, preventing suppliers from ceasing their supply
+- A creditor cannot use any termination clauses that engages in insolvency, preventing suppliers from ceasing their supply

 - Extending deadlines -i.e. Companies House & HMRC